 • Pulmonary embolism (blood clot in the lungs)

-If your shortness of breath symptoms last for four weeks or longer they may be considered chronic.
-Many conditions can cause chronic breathlessness including:
+If your symptoms last for four weeks or longer this may be a sign of a chronic health condition.
+Many conditions can cause chronic shortness of breath including: